immense/immybot-documentation/src/README.md

 For Software, the detection method must returns the version of the software installed on the machine, if any.

-For Maintenance Tasks, the Detection Method is the "test" mechanism, which must return true or false to indicate whether or not the machine is in compliance.
+For [Tasks](#task), the Detection Method is the "test" mechanism, which must return true or false to indicate whether or not the machine is in compliance.

 # Software Version
 ```mermaid